 However in terms of raw damage, he still packs quite the punch, so while he’s not at the top of our list, he’s not scraping the bottom of the barrel either.

-Scottish scientist and former menace Horizon has taken quite the hit going into Season 9, much to the disappointment of those who chose to main her.
+Scottish scientist and former menace Horizon isn’t as strong as she once was, much to the disappointment of those who chose to main her.

 - Read More: How to master Horizon in Apex Legends